sarahjin1004/CollectionOfGames/README.md

 todo
 ----
  * remove emojis
+ * add link buttons to frontpage, medium, hard
+ * add button to disable music or click sound
  * instruction on the sign for keyboard / rules / how to restart, etc.
  * **hint system** - when stuck, point out rules that can be applied